abdel-17/camera-object-size/README.md

 `imutils.py` contains the logic for processing each frame, finding contours in those frames and their dimensions, etc.

+`constants.py` conntains some constants which control how the dimensions of each object are drawn on the frame.
+Feel free to tinker with those to fit your needs.

 `test.ipynb` is a Jupyter notebook for testing the output of the functions in the `imutils` module.